 Our French Immersion Program develops and refines students' ability to communicate in French and expand their knowledge of the language through the study of francophone texts.
 French Immersion programs support non-French speaking families, as well as French first language families.
 All communication between school and home is in English.

 Learning in French (French Immersion)

-As French Immersion is an optional program being offered, there is a pre-determined established cap at registration in JK/SK (Woodstock and Oxford County) or SK/1 (London and Middlesex, St. Thomas and Elgin County).
-Registration outside of JK/SK/1 can only be considered if there is room under the established cap and if students are currently enrolled in another French Immersion or French First Language school.
+As French Immersion is an optional program being offered, there is a pre-determined established cap at registration in SK/1.
+Registration outside of SK/1 can only be considered if there is room under the established cap and if students are currently enrolled in another French Immersion or French First Language school.

-At our elementary Catholic French Immersion schools in London, all subjects except Religion and English are taught in French.
+At our elementary Catholic French Immersion schools, all subjects except Religion and English are taught in French.
 This means that about 75% of the day is spent learning in French for our students.
 In the London District Catholic School Board, our French Immersion program begins in Senior Kindergarten.

-In our secondary schools offering the French Immersion program, a variety of French Immersion courses are offered to students at the academic level.
-Students are encouraged to take Géographie, Histoire, Français, Religion among others, where a minimum of 10 credits are required to receive their French Immersion certificate for secondary school.
+The French Immersion program offers a variety of French Immersion courses to students at the academic level.
+Students are required to take Français, Géographie, Histoire, Religion among others, where a minimum of 10 credits are required to receive their French Immersion certificate for secondary school.
 Math and science courses are offered in English.

 Learning French (Core French)

 In addition to French as a Second Language instruction, students in elementary and secondary schools will have many opportunities to engage in cultural experiences (e.g. Carnival, French performers, field trips and exchanges, etc) as part of their French as a Second Language learning experience.

 DELF (Diplôme d’Études en Langue Française) Exam Information